aalexlu/content/ACurrent/NLP/5 Text Classification 3 - Attention and transformers.md

 - SelfAttention(Q,K, V) =
 Attention provides one view on the data
 - just like we use multiple filters in CNNs to provide multiple perspectives (by learning separate parameters for each one), we learn multiple perspectives in a transformer by learning multiple (WQ, WK, WV) sets.
+With multihead attention, each attention head generates its own output vector i based on its own WiQ, WiK, and WiV
+- each generate another 100-dimensional vector

+#### Layer Normalization